Covid-19 guidance for employers, training providers and centres

 ESFA has also issued specific guidance on its relief scheme to support post-16 providers, which is available HERE.

-The 2020 ITEC will be delivered by:
+The 2020 ITEC programme is being delivered by:

 - GEN2 (Workington)